rikulo/rikulo-docs/ui/Views/Section.md

 #Section

-A section is a view implementing ID space, [IdSpace](api:view).
+A section is a view implementing ID space, [IDSpace](api:view).
 It is usually used to hold a section of UI that is usually indepedent of the others.

 * Library: [view](api:)
 * API Reference: [Section](api:view)